 Christian Medical & Dental Associations® educates, encourages, and equips Christian healthcare professionals to glorify God.
 Christian healthcare professionals glorify God by following Christ, serving with excellence and compassion, caring for all people, and advancing Biblical principles of healthcare within the Church and throughout the world.

-[…] Dr. Bill Wood explaining how the group got started.
+[…] out the gospel in the context of our work.
 Our Purpose The purpose of our group is to encourage one another to show the loving care and compassion of our Lord Jesus Christ to the children and families we care for, to our staffs and professional colleagues, to our communities and to the world […]

 […] had been a hard week with many extra hours.
 At dinner last night, my wife inserted into our conversation, “I’m going to need some money to pay…,” meaning we were going to have to withdraw from savings more funds to cover some major expenses.
 We had agreed on the necessary expenses beforehand, but her […]